vmarchesin/turn-down-for-what/README.md

   * `maxNodes [default: 1000]`: For performance reasons only the first 1000 nodes will be animated.
 If you wish to override, pass another value.

-## Live Example
-* <a href="https://vmarches.in" target="_blank">My personal webpage</a>

-This example makes use of another one of my packages: <a href="https://github.com/vmarchesin/react-konami-code" target="_blank">React Konami Code</a>.

-To Turn Down For What on my website input the Konami Code using a keyboard: `↑ ↑ ↓ ↓ ← → ← → B A`

 ## License

 [MIT](https://github.com/vmarchesin/turn-down-for-what/blob/master/LICENSE)